redislabs-training/ru204/admin-training/lab-environment/start-vms/README.md

 See [Exporting a custom image to Cloud Storage](https://cloud.google.com/compute/docs/images/export-image).

-To check if API and account roles are set:
+To check if the CloudBuild API and account roles are set:

 1. In the ***API & Service > Library*** page, search for ***cloudbuild*** and make sure its icon is blue.